WKL-Sec/okta-mfa-check/README.md

 - Single-Mode - Attempts to authenticate with a single username and password
 - Multi-Mode - Attempts to authenticate with a userfile and passwordfile

 The Multi-mode userfile and password file must contain the same amount lines in each file.
-The script reads the username from the first list and then the password from the first line.
+The script reads the username from the first line of the file and then the password from the first line of the password file.
 If your file is not formatted correctly you will have errors.
+I have included an example userfile and passwordfile as reference.

 **Example Use (Single-Mode User):**
 ```